SmartTeleMax/iktomi/doc/source/utils.rst

 Template
 --------

-.. _insanities-templates:
+.. _iktomi-templates:

-`insanities.templates.Template` class is originnaly designed to unify template interface for forms, but can be used in anywhere else.
+`iktomi.templates.Template` class is originnaly designed to unify template interface for forms, but can be used in anywhere else.

 `Template` object provides `render`, `render_to_response` methods